yutingx/hw3/README.md

 ## Prim’s algorithm for MST
 ### By Yigan Zhang & Yuting Xue
   The program would read input from a file.
 The output is a list of edges (and their weights) that constitute a minimum spanning tree by Prim’s algorithm with min-heap as implement of the priority queue.
+And shows the total weight of MST.
 ### How to use it?
   Tap in teminal
 ```